 Police in Hong Kong had been fighting strolling battles with activists in a 3rd consecutive day of protests after a call for a standard strike triggered sizable disruption on Monday.

-Protesters blocked roads and paralyzed education offerings at height instances on an afternoon of motion across the town.
+Protesters blocked roads and paralyzed education offerings at height on an afternoon of motion across the town.

-More than two hundred flights were canceled as the protests entered their 9th week.
+Over two hundred flights were canceled as the protests entered their 9th week.

 Hong Kong’s chief, Carrie Lam, has pledged to repair regulation and order, rejecting requires her resignation.